Gretsch1963/streaming-03-rabbitmq/README.md

 1. Open a new terminal window.
 1. Use this new window to run emit_message.py again.
 1. Watch the listing terminal - what do you see?
 A second message?
+## A new "received" message is shown on a seperate line

 Sending the same message each time is kind of boring.
 This time:

 1. Where is the message defined?
 How can you change it?
+## Yes - its defined in two places - one is the actual message and one is what is printed for the user
 1. Modify emit_message.py to emit a different message.
 1. Execute the updated emit_message.py.
 1. Watch what happens in the listening terminal.